mim1q/mods-wiki/docs/minecells/index.md

 This wiki should tell you everything you need to know about the mod!
 In case some info is missing, feel free to [Join my Discord server](https://discord.gg/rnyRWfEpVv) and ask whatever you need to know!

-Keep in mind - **this wiki will be updated for the most recent version of Mine Cells**, so you might not find some info about outdated builds.

 ---

 ## Frequently Asked Questions

 > How do I do ... in Mine Cells?

 Every question you have should be answered in this wiki!
 There's a search bar if you need to look something up.
 If you have trouble finding it, join my Discord (linked above) so I can help you out.
 All existing crafting recipes are available through mods such as REI and are not shown here.